gopasspw/gopass/docs/setup.md

 ### Filling in passwords from browser

 Gopass allows filling in passwords in browsers leveraging a browser plugin like [gopass bridge](https://github.com/martinhoefling/gopassbridge).
-The browser plugin communicates with gopass via json messages.
+The browser plugin communicates with gopass via JSON messages.
 To allow the plugin to start gopass, a [native messaging manifest](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_messaging) must be installed for each browser.
-Chrome, chromium and firefox are supported, currently.
+Chrome, chromium and Firefox are supported, currently.
 Further a wrapper must be installed to setup gpg-agent and execute `gopass jsonapi listen`.

 ```bash
 # Asks all questions concerning browser and setup